nechodom/Discount-on-cheapest-product/README.md

 ## License

-This plugin is licensed under the GPLv2 or later.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

 ## Credits